Installing SaveToDB SDK Samples

 platform.txt

-The package contains three operation files: install.lst, list.lst, and remove.lst.
+The package features three operation files: install.lst, list.lst, and remove.lst.

-Each operation file contains a list of used source code files with installer instructions.
+Each file lists the required source code files along with installation instructions.

 savetodb-framework-install.sql